Course Listings

 This course is focused on advanced studies across all forms of print media toward the development of individual student work.
 Instruction will build on the introductory level courses, covering color separations, extended techniques, experimental approaches, and additional print media forms.
 Student development will be driven by individual meetings and a series of group critiques.

-Spring 2024, Fall 2023.
+Fall 2024, Spring 2025.
 3 Credits.
-Pre-Req: 2 Printmaking Classes (Etching, Lithography, Relief, Paper: Materiality and Sustainability, or Screen Printing)
+Pre-requisites: 2 of the following 5 courses - Etching, Lithography, Relief, Paper: Materiality and Sustainability, or Screen printing.

 Relief